 Design and Display

-The most obvious difference between the XS and the XS Max is the size of their displays.
+The most obvious difference between the iPhone XS and iPhone XS Max is the size of their displays.
 The XS Max boasts a massive 6.5-inch display – the largest available on any iPhone.
 Aside from the size, XS Max is practically identical to its smaller sibling.

 - 458 ppi pixel density